TakeoO/zend-pdf/README.md

 Create pdf from view in ZendFramework 2

-Works on zend framework v2.4.*
+Works on zend framework v3.*

+IF you want to use it with older versions, use one of previous tags

 ## Requirements

  - wkhtmltopdf installed on your server